axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ![](images/sns-6.png)

-ATSD is ready to be configured to notify you via [**Slack Team Messeging**](https://slack.com/), [**Telegram Messenger**](https://telegram.org/), or email upon resource launch.
+ATSD is ready to be configured to notify you via [**Slack Team Messeging**](https://slack.com/), [**Telegram Messenger**](https://telegram.org/).

-For more information about manually importing a configured rule to ATSD see this brief [guide](/../../blob/master/how-to/shared/import-rule.md).
-The raw Rule XML file may be downloaded [here](https://raw.githubusercontent.com/axibase/atsd-use-cases/cloud-watch-alert/how-to/aws/cloud-watch-alert/resources/rule_aws-cloudwatch-events.xml).
+### Email Notifications from ATSD

-### Detailed Email Notifications from ATSD
+Configure the [mail client](https://github.com/axibase/atsd/blob/master/administration/setting-up-email-client.md) by following the instructions here.

 Open the **Alerts** menu from the toolbar on the left and select **Rules**.
 By default the imported rule will be named `aws-cloudwatch-events`.
-Open the **Configuration** page by clicking the rule name link.
+Open the rule editor by clicking the rule name link.
 Select the **Email Notifications** tab from the toolbar along the top of the screen and update the **Recipients** field to include those addresses to whom you would like email notification to be delivered.

 ![](images/my-email.png)

-Configure the [mail client](https://github.com/axibase/atsd/blob/master/administration/setting-up-email-client.md) by following the instructions here.
 Now, detailed status change notifications will be sent via email.
-It is possible to remove CloudWatch notifications in order to eliminate duplicate emails from being received.

 ![](images/atsd-event-alert.png)

-ATSD email notifications contain literal links to the newly launched AWS resource for quick response time in the event of unauthorized.
+ATSD email notifications contain context-aware links to the newly launched AWS resource for quick drill-down.
 Links redirect to the AWS console, as seen here.

 ![](images/atsd-advanced-alert.png)